sanjeevbhusal/100-Days-Of-DevOps/linux/File Type.md

 - Output Stream
 - Error Stream

-When you input some data to a process, the data flows through input stream.
-When that process gives the output, the data flows through output stream.
-If the process gives error, the data flows through error stream.

-We can combine 2 streams together.
-We can combine the data of output stream of a process to a input stream for another process.
-You can do it using `>` operator.`echo "hello world" > file1.txt`. "hello world" is a input to echo command.
-So it flows through input stream. echo command then prints the output in terminal.
-This output flows through output stream. `>` operator will take this output stream and redirect it to a input stream for file1.txt.
-Hence, the string "hello world" gets written to file1.txt.
-To pipe, error stream, use `2>`.
-If you want to redirect output stream or error stream of a process(so that it is not printed in terminal) but do not want to redirect it to any other process, you can use /dev/null. `cat abc 2> /dev/null`
+You can use redirect command (>) to redirect data in a stream to be written to a file.
+In this command `echo "hello world" > file1.txt`, the data in output stream of echo command is redirected to be written to a file called file1.txt.
+If you want to redirect the data in error stream of a command, you can use `2>`.
+If you want to redirect the output/error stream so that it is printed on terminal but donot want to write to a file, you can redirect data to /dev/null.

+You can use pipe command ( | ) to pass the output of a command as a input to another command.
+In this command, `ls -l | sort -r ` the data in output stream of ls -l command is passed as a input to sort -r command.
+If ls -l command errors out and sends data through error stream, pipe command will not send that data as input to sort command.
+Instead, pipe command will fail and the error is printed to the terminal.
+You can pipe as many commands as you like.

+>